jsr6720/jsr6720.github.io/_posts/2024-05-02-conversation-experience-chatgpt-vs-stack-overflow.md

 Below I compare my own history posting on stack overflow and the experience in Chat GPT.
 Ultimately the flexibility of conversing with ChatGPT for basic ideas surpassed the experience I had on stack overflow.

-**Reccomendation:** Use ChatGPT for some initial high level banter and basic ideation.
+**Recommendation:** Use ChatGPT for some initial high level banter and basic ideation.

 ### ChatGPT conversation style

-Why is it that ChatGPT seems so cherful?
-When I aksed ChatGPT[^1] what its conversation style is set to I got the following response:
+Why is it that ChatGPT seems so cheerful?
+When I asked ChatGPT[^1] what its conversation style is set to I got the following response:

 > **User**
 > What is your conversation style set to?